unforswearing/aliaser/README.md

 $ aliaser help
 ```

 For persistent use you may source `aliaser` from your `.bashrc`, `.zshrc` or other shell configuration files.
+The `aliaser` script must know its own location, so be sure to set up the `ALIASER_SOURCE` environment variable so that it points to `aliaser.sh`.

 ```bash
 # in your $dotfiles: